Wild Street Fighter 6 trailer shows off open world story mode

 “Beads of sweat will roll down across skin, muscles will tense up when used, and cherry blossom petals will flitter and twirl in line with a character’s movement.”

 What you don’t get from that trailer is another intriguing feature: real-time commentary with optional subtitles.
-Capcom is apparently working with well-known FGC (Fight Game Community) commentators and “other recognizable faces” to provide in-match commentary, starting with Vicious and Aru.
+Capcom is apparently working with well-known FGC (fighting game community) commentators and “other recognizable faces” to provide in-match commentary, starting with Vicious and Aru.

 While this is partly there to add excitement, it will also provide gameplay explanations, with the noble aim of helping newcomers learn from their mistakes and improve as they go along.

-That’s not the only nod to easing entry to fighting game neophytes.
-While the classic six-button layout will be available to veterans, Capcom is also introducing “Modern Control Type” which lets users pull off special moves just by combining a dedicated button with a directional input.
+That’s not the only nod to helping fighting-game neophytes.
+While the classic six-button layout will be available to veterans, Capcom is also introducing “Modern Control Type,” which lets users pull off special moves by simply combining a dedicated button with a directional input.

 “With the Modern Control Type, your character will perform some of their flashiest (and best) attacks with just a few button presses,” Wong writes.
 “Modern Control Type is optional, but we highly recommend new players give it a try!”

-Despite being revealed at a Sony event, Street Fighter 6 is not a Playstation exclusive.
+Despite its trailer debuting at a Sony event, Street Fighter 6 is not a PlayStation exclusive.
 As well as appearing on both PS4 and PS5, Street Fighter 6 will be available on Xbox One, Xbox Series S, Xbox Series X and PC when it launches in 2023.